seerbit/seerbit-angular/projects/seerbit-angular/README.md

 ## Getting started

-A full getting started guide for integrating SeerBit can be found at [getting started docs](https://doc.seerbit.com).
+* A full getting started guide for integrating SeerBit can be found at [getting started docs](https://doc.seerbit.com)
+* Register for a merchant account on [Seerbit Merchant Dashboard](https://dashboard.seerbitapi.com) to get access to integration keys.

 ## Documentation